Books on James Bond:

 Books on James Bond in my collection

 Recently I went through all the books on James Bond in my collection with the view to listing them here by publication date.
-I eventually decided to pick the absolute essential books on 007 instead.
-That boiled down to just seven books out of a starting list of 25.
 And that doesn’t include any of the books about Ian Fleming in my collection.

-So here are those seven books listed by initial publication date as well as major updates.
-The photos are of my own copies.
+So here are those books listed by initial publication date as well as major updates.
 I’ve also made a note of any differences that exist between editions where significant.

 Double O Seven James Bond: A Report (1964)